How Olio Established Industry Credibility in its Digital Product Site

 Most product sites we design in the B2B software space are judged by a simple metric – can it educate visitors and convert them into leads?
 In these instances, sales teams rely on marketing activity centered around the site to generate many inbound opportunities.

 This wasn’t our metric for success for the Olio site.
 First, the founding team was comprised of seasoned medical device sales pros who knew outbound well.
-This, coupled with large average deal size and a finite – albeit sizable – addressable market, meant Olio wouldn’t be relying heavily on inbound leads.
+This, coupled with a large average deal size and a finite – albeit sizable – addressable market, meant Olio wouldn’t be relying heavily on inbound leads.

 With these considerations in mind, our primary goal was to leave visitors with a lasting impression: Olio recognized a massive problem, and they’re going to be the company that solves it.
 To put it simply, the product site was a brand and credibility play.